Directed by: Andrew Lau, Alan Mak || Produced by: Andrew Lau

 — However… Eric Tsang is forgettable as the main bad-guy.
 Both mini-romances feel thrown in at the last minute to establish more character depth and guilt.

 ?
 Why would the Triad so unabashedly take out a high-ranking police officer?
-Are things that different in Hong Kong, because for organized crime flicks taking place in the US, that’s a last-ditch, desperate move for even the ballsiest mob don.
+Are things that different in Hong Kong, because for organized crime in the US, that’s a last-ditch, desperate move for even the ballsiest mob don.